Colorado Business Review Leeds Economic Indicators

 LBCI

 The LBCI captures Colorado business leaders’ expectations for the national economy, state economy, industry sales, profits, hiring plans, and capital expenditures.
-The index declined from 50 reported last quarter to 31.9 in the current survey (50=neutral), and confidence remained muted looking out further to Q3 2025.
-All of the six components of the index decreased ahead of the second quarter.
-Looking out to Q3 2025, two categories notched modest quarter-over-quarter increases, but all six remain well-below neutral.
-A total of 218 panelists responded to the survey from March 3 through March 20, 2025.
+The index increased from 31.9 reported last quarter to 37.9 in the current survey (50=neutral), and confidence remained muted looking out further to Q4 2025.
+A total of 189 panelists responded to the survey from June 1 through June 20, 2025.

-- All components of the LBCI recorded negative perceptions (below an index value of 50) in Q2 2025.
-The index was highest for the industry sales and lowest for the national economy.
+- All components of the LBCI recorded negative perceptions (below an index value of 50) in Q3 2025.
+The index was highest for the industry sales and lowest for the state economy.
+The modest improvement largely came from individuals moving from a state of negative perceptions to a more neutral outlook (versus positive perceptions).

-- The new administration, tariffs, and economic uncertainty were the three most noted reasons for panelists’ sentiments headed into Q2 2025, cited by 35.8%, 24.2%, and 14.7% of respondents, respectively.
+- The uncertainty, tariffs, and federal policy were the three most noted reasons for panelists’ sentiments headed into Q3 2025, cited by 49%, 44%, and 29% of respondents, respectively.

-- A majority of business leaders expresses negative expectations about federal policy ahead of Q2, with the most negative expectations about trade policy (tariffs), federal contracts and grants, health care policy, immigration policy, and foreign policy.
+- A majority of business leaders expressed negative expectations about federal policy ahead of Q3, with the most negative expectations about trade policy (tariffs), federal contracts and grants, immigration policy, and health care policy.

 LBCI National and State Economies

-National real (inflation-adjusted) GDP increased at a 2.5% seasonally adjusted annual rate (SAAR) in Q4 2024 according to the third estimate from the Bureau of Economic Analysis (BEA).
-Personal consumption expenditures increased 4%, gross private domestic investment fell 5.6%, and government expenditures increased 3.1% (annualized rates).
-Net exports, which detract from GDP growth because imports exceed exports, shrank by an annualized $16.6 billion from Q3 to Q4.
-Colorado’s real GDP increased at a SAAR of 2.4% for the quarter and at 1.7% year-over-year in Q4, ranking Colorado 27th and 36th, respectively.
-Overall, the largest year-over-year percentage gains in Colorado were recorded in Arts, Entertainment, and Recreation (11.7%); Management of Companies and Enterprises (10.5%); and Agriculture (6.1%).
-The largest losses were in Mining (-6.9%); Administrative and Support and Waste Management and Remediation Services (-4%), and Educational Services (-3%).
+National real (inflation-adjusted) GDP decreased 0.5% (seasonally adjusted annual rate, SAAR) in Q1 2025 according to the third estimate from the Bureau of Economic Analysis (BEA).
+In Q1 2025, personal consumption expenditures increased 0.5%, gross private domestic investment increased 23.8% in Q1 2025, and government expenditures decreased 0.6%.
+Net exports, which subtract from GDP as imports exceed exports, increased (worsened) by $306 billion from Q4 2024 to Q1 2025.
+Colorado’s real GDP decreased at a SAAR of 0.4% for the quarter, but increased 2% year-over-year in Q1, ranking Colorado 19th and 23rd, respectively in Q1 2025.
+Overall, the largest year-over-year percentage gains in Colorado were recorded in Information (5%); Manufacturing (4.5%); and Professional, scientific, and technical services (4.2%).
+The largest losses were in Other Services (-4.1%); Educational Services (-4.1%), and Administrative and Support and Waste Management and Remediation Services (-3.9%).

 Sales and Profit Expectations

-National economic growth is heavily influenced by growth in personal consumption expenditures as consumption makes up about 69% of national gross domestic product.
+National economic growth is heavily influenced by growth in personal consumption expenditures as consumption makes up about 68% of national gross domestic product.
 Industry sales and profits are impacted by consumption.
-Nationally, personal consumption expenditures increased at an annualized rate of 4% quarter-over-quarter in Q4 2024 and 3.1% year-over-year, based on data published by the U.S. Department of Commerce’s Bureau of Economic Analysis.
-Year-over-year growth in services (3%) were similar to the rate of growth in goods (3.4%), but goods recorded the faster quarterly growth from Q3 to Q4.
-The series is also published monthly—February nominal consumption grew 5.3% year-over-year.
-According to the U.S. Census Bureau, nominal seasonally adjusted retail and food services sales increased 3.1% year-over-year in February and 0.2% month-over-month.
-Colorado Department of Revenue data show state taxable retail sales increased 1% in 2024 and 3.7% in December, year-over-year.
+Nationally, personal consumption expenditures increased at an annualized rate of 0.5% quarter-over-quarter in Q1 2025 (the slowest rate since Q2 2020), and 2.7% year-over-year in Q1 2025, based on data published by the U.S. Department of Commerce’s Bureau of Economic Analysis.
+Quarterly growth in services (0.6%) exceeded the rate of growth in goods (0.1%).

-In the fourth quarter of 2024, national personal income continued to climb, increasing 5% year-over-year, and the monthly data showed continued growth of 4.6% in February.
-Colorado personal income rose 4% year-over-year and at an annualized rate of 4.3% quarter-over-quarter in Q4 2024, ranking the state 41st and 36th nationally, for the respective metrics.
-Colorado had the 9th-highest per capita personal income in Q4 2024, at $83,374; the state ranked 45th for per capita personal income growth year-over-year (3.1%) and 36th for quarter-over-quarter annualized growth (3.6%).
+In the first quarter of 2025, national personal income continued to climb, increasing 4.5% from Q4 2024, and the monthly data showed year-over-year growth of 4.5% in May.
+Colorado personal income rose 4.3% year-over-year and at an annualized rate of 7.6% quarter-over-quarter in Q1 2025, ranking the state 30th and 16th nationally, for the respective metrics.
+Colorado had the 8th-highest per capita personal income in Q1 2025, at $85,002; the state ranked 31st for per capita personal income growth year-over-year (3.5%) and 17th for quarter-over-quarter annualized growth (7.1%).

 CPI Reports